Willis Island

 Willis Island is the only permanently inhabited island in the Coral Sea Islands Territory, an external territory of Australia, located beyond the Great Barrier Reef in the Coral Sea.
 The island is located some 450 km east of Cairns, Queensland.
 It is the southernmost of the Willis Islets, a group of three islands which with their associated sandy cays stretch in a NNE to SSW line for about 12 km.
 Willis Island itself is aligned NW to SE and is about 500 m long by 150 m wide, 7.7 ha in area, rising to about 9 m above sea level.

 Weather monitoring station

 The Australian Bureau of Meteorology has a weather station on the island.
 There are usually four weather observers, one of whom is Officer-in-Charge, and one Technical Officer (electronic engineering) living on the island.
+The four staff on the island rotate every six months.
+During the shift, resupply of the island also occurs.

 History

 The Willis Island weather monitoring station was established in 1921 and equipped with a radio transmitter in order to provide a cyclone early warning service for Queensland.
 The first officer in charge was John King Davis.